REST steps

 Example:

-* any request will fail when response HTTP code is greater than 500
+* any request will be successful if its HTTP code is less than 500

 Define basic authentication